GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

 JIT Calibration Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^
-It is important to understand that, when a calibration request is made, "live" metadata are passed to the calibration manager at the current stage of processing.
+It is important to understand that when a calibration request is made, "live" metadata are passed to the calibration manager at the current stage of processing.
 This kind of operation is called "just in time" (jit), which indicates that one only requests a calibration at the processing stage where and when it is needed.